-"Everyone knows in order to help your foundation last longer, you use a setting powder," says Adam Breuchaud, a celebrity makeup artist known for working with Kate Beckinsale and Hilary Duff.
+"Everyone knows to help your foundation last longer, you use a setting powder," says Breuchaud.
 But did you know it also helps waterproof it?
 Apply your foundation with a Beautyblender ($20), and dust on your favorite setting powder on top.
 It'll keep your makeup set through a day at the beach, no problem.
 We like this one from Urban Decay because it's made to be waterproof—bring it on, surf spray.

 Layer Your Eyeliner

 Now that you've set your face, Breuchaud suggests using that technique to keep your eyeliner in place.
-"Use your usual black, brown, or navy eyeliner, and set it in place with a cream shadow in the same tone."
-Products like the Laura Mercier Caviar Stick Eyeshadows ($29) are waterproof—they're great solo or layered for extra staying power.
+"Use your usual black, brown, or navy eyeliner, and set it in place with a cream shadow in the same tone," he says.
+Products like the Laura Mercier Caviar Stick Eyeshadows ($32) are waterproof—they're great solo or layered for extra staying power.

 You can use this for anything.
-Coat your eyeliner, lipstick, brow color, shadows, and blush with this quick-drying, smudge-proof liquid for completely water-safe wear.
+Coat your eyeliner, lipstick, brow color, shadows, and blush with this quick-drying, smudge-proof liquid from Make Up For Ever for completely water-safe wear.
 It's basically a miracle.
 Just apply a few drops in a small bowl and dip your brush before continuing with your usual makeup routine.
 Make sure to use an oil-based cleanser when you wash your face and your brushes later on; regular soap and water won't cut it with this super sealant.

 You know the clear coat they put on your car before you exit the car wash to protect from water spots, dirt, and other grime?
 A setting spray does that for your makeup.
 A generous spritzing as the last step in your routine will form a film that makes it extra tough for things like sweat, humidity, and an errant water splash to break down your beat.
 If you want extra insurance, spray a bit before your foundation application.

-Designed to keep your brows in place, this waxy primer also keeps water at bay if applied on top of your favorite powder or pencil.
+Designed to keep your brows in place, this waxy primer from Anastasia Beverly Hills also keeps water at bay if applied on top of your favorite powder or pencil.
 Work it forward through the brow hairs (pushing them towards the nose) as well as backward to ensure you don't miss any stragglers.